simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 From Ak-kem to Karghalik is a short but a cold crossing along the snowy desert.
 They say that in a day the snow will again disappear.
 Somehow the strip from Selyak to Karghalik is always exceptionally snowy.
 Maybe it is the influence of some range of mountains---other reasons are not apparent.
 The other peculiarity of the local places is that silver and even gold become absolutely black; probably the consistency of the soil contributes to this.
 Gradually along the extended outskirts we enter the Karghalik Bazaar.
 Alas!
 By its severe smell it recalls ill-smelling Srinagar.
 We ask why it is so dirty here, worse than in Guma.
 The customary reply: "Amban pu hao."
 That means a "mean Amban."

 We receive quarters in the very bazaar itself amidst unbelievable dirt.
 We had to resign ourselves to our operetta escort, the beks, and look for a garden outside the city.
-We found a solitary house with a garden, Tomorrow, the gloomy possessions of the Khotan Taotai end.
+We found a solitary house with a garden.
+Tomorrow, the gloomy possessions of the Khotan Taotai end.
 Will it be better?
 One thing this

 <a id="203">**203 TAKLA MAKAN---KARASHAHR**</a>